Crepopcorn/sit_detection_project/README.md

     pip install ultralytics
     pip install opencv-contrib-python

+Camera Setup: Position two webcams such that one captures your front view and the other captures your side view.
+These will be referred to as "Camera 1 (Front View)" and "Camera 2 (Side View)" within the application.

+### Getting Started

 1) Connect a secondary camera or webcam to the user's computer, which already has its own built-in camera.

 2) The second camera should be positioned on either the left or right side of the user.